Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to work, it won’t turn on.

 The most important part is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not switch on.
-Or you might get hot air coming from vents because the furnace is on instead.
+You might also get hot air coming from vents because the furnace is on instead.

 If you’re using a regular thermostat: